Delivering meaningful learning experiences with Jen Jones

 “It was 2003 and I started a Google site when Google sites were like before Wikis.
 And so I started that and that was really my first online presence.
 Put stuff out there and I did it for no money.
 I did it for no other reason than to just share literacy goodness with the world, like for the greater good, for like, for student interaction everywhere.”

 Jen was prolific in her content creation and built an extensive catalog of resources for fellow educators.
-However, by 2011, when Jen had begun transitioning her blog content and followers to her TPT site, she was initially reluctant to sell her content.
+And so, by 2011, when Jen had begun transitioning her blog content and followers to her TPT site, she was initially reluctant to sell her content.

-Jen tells us about the stigma that teachers and educators aren’t supposed to sell their knowledge.
+Pausing, Jen takes a moment to talk with us about how there’s a huge stigma globally that teachers and educators aren’t supposed to sell their knowledge.
 But Jen also understood that someone had to set a precedent so that other educators would feel comfortable breaking the stigma.
 Her work has paved the way for future teacherpreneurs to make a living with their work and feel comfortable doing so.

 What is Jen’s process for content creation?

-“Well, I would say like anything, even in your business, I’m trying to solve a problem.”
+“Well, I would say like anything, like, even in your business, I'm trying to solve a problem.”

 And that’s exactly how Jen approaches her content creation.
 Hello Literacy is a two-part model—she creates structured professional development tracks and content for educators to expand their skill sets.
 Jen also provides content these educators can use to instruct their learners directly.
 We’ll dive into both below.